apwbs/MARTSIA-Algorand/README.md

 Then run 'python3 attribute_certifier.py' to store those values both in the certifier db and on chain.
 Copy the resulting process_instance_id number in the .env file.

-In order to instantiate the four authorities with multi-party computation open the four scripts, namely authority1.py, authority2.py authority3.py and authority4.py.
+In order to instantiate the four authorities with multi-party computation, open authority1.py, authority2.py authority3.py and authority4.py.
 Consider the lines 185-189 of the first file and lines 182-186 of the remaining three.
 Run the function 'save_authorities_names()' for all the authorities.
 Then, after all the authorities have completed this step, run 'initial_parameters_hashed()' for all the authorities.
 Then run the other three functions with the same procedure, namely